NCodeGroup/StringSegments/README.md

     /// additional heap allocations.
     /// </summary>
     /// <param name="value">The string to split into substrings.</param>
-    /// <param name="separator">A character that delimits the substrings in
+    /// <param name="separator">A character that delimits the substrings in the
-    /// the original string.</param>
+    /// original string.</param>
     /// <returns>A <see cref="StringSegments"/> instance that contains the
-    /// substrings from the string that are delimited by the separator.
+    /// substrings from the string that are delimited by the separator.</returns>
-    /// </returns>
     public static StringSegments SplitSegments(
         this string value,
         char separator);